bbauska/JS-InterviewQuestions-JS/README.md

 <h3>156: How will you fix the errors that make the JavaScript engines difficult to perform optimization?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using “Strict Mode” which makes the code run faster than the code without strict mode such errors could be fixed.
+<p>Using “Strict Mode” which makes the code run faster than the code without
+strict mode such errors could be fixed.
 To enable strict mode, insert ‘use strict mode’ before the code.
 It takes care of following functions:
 a) Duplications are not allowed